• Skip to primary navigation

 They literally go with anything.
 You can serve them with grilled vegetables of your choice, or a fresh garden salad like Turkish shepherd salad or ezme.
 Similarly, you can add in a yogurt mint sauce or tahini, and serve pita bread or pide bread and or rice as a side dish.

 It can become the perfect meal with any kebab side dish you want, including fries, tomatoes or more.
-Our favorite sides to pair with any kebab are eggplant salad, roasted onions and creamy cucumber salad.
+Also, our favorite sides to pair with any kebab are vegetable kabobs, eggplant salad, roasted onions and creamy cucumber salad.

 More Turkish Recipes